WHalloranIRL/odok/README.md

 ### Font

-In order to get a nice feel and complementary fonts I used [Google Fonts](https://fonts.google.com/) in order to select the best fonts I felt for the page.
-Using [Google Fonts](https://fonts.google.com/) I added the following fonts - Poppins
+In order to get a nice feel and complementary fonts I used Poppins from [Google Fonts](https://fonts.google.com/) in order to select the best fonts I felt for the page.
+Using [Google Fonts](https://fonts.google.com/).

 ### Colors

 Using the current color set of the bar, I chose a color pallete using [Coolors.co](https://coolors.co/)

 ![Coolors Pallete](docs/Colour%20Pallete.webp)

+Add hashtags

 ### Icons